Stockholm Resilience Centre: Organisation

-The centre is governed by a board with additional strategic advice provided by two international boards.
-There is a scientific advisory council of leading sustainability researchers to provide advice on scientific development of the centre, which includes researchers such as Rashid Sumaila, Frances Westley, Marten Scheffer, Elke Weber, Jessica Fanzo and Elena Bennett.
-There is also an international advisory board that provides strategic advice to the centre in its efforts to have global impact within science, business, policy and practice.
+The Centre is governed by a board with additional strategic advice provided by two international boards.
+There is a scientific advisory council of leading sustainability researchers to provide advice on scientific development of the Centre, which is led by Elena Bennett from McGill University.
+There is also an international advisory board that provides strategic advice to the Centre in its efforts to have global impact within science, business, policy and practice, currently led by Jim Balsillie.

-The SRC has approximately 140 staff, of which about 90 are post-PhD researchers.
-Line Gordon is director of the centre.
-The centre has many productive and influential researchers.
-In 2019, five if its researchers, co-founders Carl Folke and Johan Rockström together with Oonsie Biggs, Stephan Barthel and Per Olsson were recognised as highly cited researchers in their field.
-In 2020, researchers Örjan Bodin, Thomas Elmqvist, and Garry Peterson also joined this list, meaning eight of the centre's researchers were highly cited.

 Research

 Stockholm Resilience Centre consists of six focus areas which concentrate research on specific angles of sustainability science, resilience and social-ecological systems: